-Tuition is to be paid by the due dates listed below.
-These due dates will also be listed in the statement sent by the MTSA Business Office prior to the start of each semester.
-Failure to pay by the due date listed may jeopardize the student's enrollment.
+Tuition payment is required by the specified due dates provided below.
+These due dates will be clearly communicated in a statement sent by the MTSA Business Office prior to each semester.
+Any Fellow delinquent in paying tuition will be suspended from academic assignments until tuition is paid.